advplyr/hls-media-server/readme.md

 Node server to transcode video files and stream on the fly via HLS.

+This is a work in progress & playground.

 #### Note: requires **[ffmpeg](http://ffmpeg.org)**

 ### What is the problem?